mevdschee/php-crud-api/README.md

 - "dbAuth.returnedColumns": The columns returned on successful login, empty means 'all' ("")
 - "dbAuth.usernameFormField": The name of the form field that holds the username ("username")
 - "dbAuth.passwordFormField": The name of the form field that holds the password ("password")
+- "dbAuth.emailFormField": The name of the form field that holds the email ("email")
 - "dbAuth.newPasswordFormField": The name of the form field that holds the new password ("newPassword")
 - "dbAuth.registerUser": JSON user data (or "1") in case you want the /register endpoint enabled ("")
 - "dbAuth.loginAfterRegistration": 1 or zero if registered users should be logged in after registration ("")
 - "dbAuth.passwordLength": Minimum length that the password must have ("12")
 - "dbAuth.sessionName": The name of the PHP session that is started ("")
+- "dbAuth.confirmEmail": zero or 1 if registered users should confirm email after registration ("")
+- "dbAuth.emailColumn": The users table column that holds email ("email")
+- "dbAuth.tokenColumn": The users table column that holds email confirmation token ("token")
+- "dbAuth.confirmedColumn": zero or 1 if registered user has confirmed his email address  ("confirmed")
 - "wpAuth.mode": Set to "optional" if you want to allow anonymous access ("required")
 - "wpAuth.wpDirectory": The folder/path where the Wordpress install can be found (".")
 - "wpAuth.usernameFormField": The name of the form field that holds the username ("username")